 We have an excellent college choir (40-50 voices), with organ and choral scholars and several musical ensembles.
 The choir tours internationally every year and generally produces a CD during the year.
 The College is home during the summer to a number of visiting choirs.
 There are pianos available in the College for music practice.

-The College also puts on at least one play per year, and many students perform in other productions around town (see Culture page).
+The College also puts on a number of plays each year, and many students perform in other productions around town (see Culture page).
 The College is fortunate in having a professional stage director as a College Fellow who helps out budding actors.

 We have a steady stream of other visiting scholars.
 Not surprisingly, we have regular poetry readings and other literary events throughout the year.